FraxFinance/staked-frax-erc4626/README.md

-# Savings Frax
+# Staked Frax

-Savings Frax is an ERC-4626 Vault
+Staked Frax is an ERC-4626 Vault

 Rewards are distributed linearly over a rewards cycle.